Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 Encyclopedic Dictionary of Brockhaus and Euphron

-• - one of the families of the order of ticks of the class of arachnids.
-V. ticks have a round or elongated body, often brightly colored, 2 or 4 eyes and hook-shaped tentacles ...
+• - one of the families of the order of mites of the arachnid class.
+V. mites have a rounded or elongated body, often brightly colored, 2 or 4 eyes and hook-shaped tentacles...

 Encyclopedic Dictionary of Brockhaus and Euphron